+Issues

-Issues Adults Social Care customer feedback report
+Adults Social Care customer feedback report

 - 2. The Local Authority Social Services & National Health Service Complaints (England) Regulations 2009 require monitoring of the effectiveness of the complaints procedure.
 The annual report should include; the number of complaints received including those considered by the Local Government Ombudsman; the number of complaints well founded; a summary of the complaints subject matter; performance; and the actions taken to improve services as a consequence of complaints. - 3.
-The annual report addressed the requirements above and covers: - a) The Council's procedure for handling adult social care and public health complaints. - Summary Statistics including; number of complaints received; number referred to the Local Government Ombudsman; services most complained about; number well founded. - c) Performance. - d) Equality and Diversity Monitoring - e) Service improvements resulting from complaints.
+The annual report addressed the requirements above and covers: - a) The Council's procedure for handling adult social care and public health complaints. - b) Summary statistics including; number of complaints received; number referred to the Local Government Ombudsman; services most complained about; number well founded. - c) Performance. - d) Equality and Diversity Monitoring - e) Learning and service improvements resulting from complaints.

-4. The Council is required to make the annual report available to anyone who request it and one way this is done is through making it available on the 'Feedback' pages of the council's website.
+4. The Council is required to make the annual report available to anyone who requests it and one way this is done is through making it available on the 'Feedback' pages of the council's website.
 The feedback pages also contain information on how to provide compliments, comments and complaints.

-Complaints handling practice in 2014/15
+Complaints handling practice in 2015/16

 - 5. The current approach to complaints requires each complaint to be assessed and a decision on the appropriate course of action.
 In addition all complaints made to the Council about commissioned services have to be considered under the Council's complaints procedure. - 6.
 In Adult Social Care learning from customer experience through complaints has led to improvements to practices.
-With 69% of complaints deemed to be well founded in full or in part complaints were seen as a valuable source of information about customer experience and an opportunity to remedy mistakes.
+With 73% of complaints deemed to be well founded in full or in part complaints were seen as a valuable source of information about customer experience and an opportunity to remedy mistakes.
 The activity shows that Local Resolution has been an effective means of dealing with complaints with the majority resolved through local managers of the service complained about. - 7.
 As well as the statutory annual report, weekly, monthly and quarterly reports on adult social care customer feedback have been provided based on the Director's requirements for performance reporting.
 This meant that senior managers had the opportunity to monitor customer feedback for their services.
-The number of complaints received this year (77) was lower than last year (85).
-There were also 63 compliments with good examples of great customer care and service. - 8.
+The number of complaints managed through the complaints procedure was lower this year (72) that last year (77).
+There were also 96 compliments with good examples of great customer care and service. - 8.
 The Council's Public Health Service delivers the majority of its services through commissioning from external providers who are expected to manage their own complaints.
 However, the Stop Smoking Service is delivered directly to residents by Central Bedfordshire Public Health staff.
 There were no formal complaints registered for the service.
-There were 25 compliments registered about the value of the stop smoking service and the helpfulness of staff.
+There were 8 compliments registered about the value of the stop smoking service and the helpfulness of staff.